VD42/UE4TextExtractor/RAW_TEXT_SIGNATURES.md

 # Custom raw text signatures

+### What if I don't want to read or understand anything?

+Use `-raw-text-signatures=all` modifier:

+`UE4TextExtractor.exe <path to folder with extracted from pak files> <path to texts.locres file> [-old] -raw-text-signatures=all`
+`UE4TextExtractor.exe <path to folder with extracted from pak files> <path to texts.txt file> -raw-text-signatures=all`

+But it's highly not recommended, and it's still better to read what's written below.

 ### Why would I want to do that?

 If you have files that contain something very similar to localizable text: